Saskatchewan Whooping Cranes

 After some morning birding around Saskatoon, we will make our way north to Prince Albert National Park.
 Here we will experience the boreal forest, and will have chances for boreal specialties like Spruce Grouse, Pileated, Black-backed & American Tree-toed Woodpecker, Canada Jay, Boreal Chickadee, Bohemain Waxwing, and occasionally Pine or Evening Grosbeak, or White-winged Crossbill.
 We also have the possibility to see Moose, Elk & sometimes River Otter.
 Night in Prince Albert National Park.

 We will spend the day enjoying Prince Albert National Park.
-In the late afternoon, we will drive back to Saskatoon for our final evening of the tour.
-Night in Saskatoon.
+In the late afternoon, we will drive back to Saskatoon, where we will have another day to continue looking for Whooping Cranes and other birds we may have missed.

 Day 6: Departure